andyaiken/skirmish/tasks.md

 * Get a certain number of heroes to a specific area and stay there for a certain number of rounds
 * Defeat a specific opponent within a certain number of rounds

+## Hero History
+* Randomly generated history of a hero
+* Shown on the character sheet

 ## Styling
 * Dark mode
 * Action animations (fireball etc)